holgi/xkcd_display/installation/raspberry-pi.md

  1. `Boot Options > Desktop / CLI > Console`: You don't need to start a full fledged graphical desktop environment if no monitor is connected - at least I think so.
- 1. `Localization options > Set locale`: you first need to select the locales that should be installed and in the next step the one to use.
+ 1. `Localization options > Change Locale`: you first need to select the locales that should be installed and in the next step the one to use.
 I selected 'en_US.UTF-8' since this is the same as on my local machine
- 1. `Localization options > T2 set timezones`: your choice, you know where you live
+ 1. `Localization options > Change timezones`: your choice, you know where you live
  1. `Advanced options > Expand file system`: This will let you use all of memory of the SD card.

+You'll be asked to reboot.
+I would do so, so the file system can be expanded to use the whole SD card.

 Updates, Updates, Updates